xi/survivor/README.md

 The aspect ratio of pixels depends on the font.
 You can adjust `win::ASPECT_RATIO` to compensate for that.

+## Brief tour of the code

+-	`src/main.rs` contains the main loop.
+-	`src/game.rs` contains most of the game logic.
+-	`src/input.rs`, `src/random.rs`, and `src/term,rs` wrap unsafe libc functions
+	for low level functionality.
+-	`src/enemies.rs`  contains all the enemy types as well as the waves in which they appear.
+-	`src/sprites.rs` contains all graphics.
+The sprites are stored in [ppm](https://en.wikipedia.org/wiki/Netpbm_format) files and converted to rust arrays by the `include_ppm!()` macro.
+That way all graphics are included in the binary.
+The color of the first pixel in a sprite is considered transparent.
+-	`src/win.rs` contains some drawing primitives as well as the conversion between logical positions and screen pixels.

+Most game logic is expressed as `f32`.
+Positions represet the logical center of objects.
+When drawing to the screen, the `f32` positions are converted to `usize` pixels.
+Game logic is mostly independent of pixels though.
+The only exceptions are that enemy spawn and despawn outside of the screen, so they depend on the screen size.

 ## TODO (patches welcome)

 -	Add more weapons